finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Review with Resharper
 - Allow any player to move cards in the play area, instead of just the player who put it there
 - Add option to restart game in *Play Mode*
-- Process horizontal/vertical input on *Card Viewer Zoom*, allowing horizontal/vertical swipes
-- Allow rotation to keep viewing the currently selected card
-- Support deep links for games and decks through https://docs.branch.io/
-  - Facebook link and homepage banner image link should use this
 - Card Grouping
   - Define card zones in play area
     - Card zones can define what actions are possible in that zone